 I woke up from my surgery on January 4, 2006, to see Gill and my two daughters, Gemma and Gina.
 This was a very emotional time for us all.
 The next week was spent in bed until I was well enough to learn to walk again.
 Twelve days after arriving in hospital, I was allowed to return home.
 During my first month at home, I had my wound dressing changed and repacked every day at home.
 In the meantime, I was getting used to my colostomy bag and beginning to go outside for short periods of time.
 Finally, after about six weeks, I started to ride my bike again and gradually spend time at work.
 I was determined to stay positive throughout my journey, despite several setbacks along the way.

 In April 2008, it was discovered that my tumour had recurred.
 It was the size of my thumbnail, and it was decided by my medical team my surgeon would try to remove it during a CAT scan.
 When I woke up from the anesthetic, I was told that the operation was unsuccessful and that they would try again in a month’s time when the tumour had grown a bit more.
 In May 2008, I had the second tumour removed successfully.

-I had another recurrence in June 2011 and a successful surgery to remove it in July 2012, at which time it was decided that I was a good candidate for proton beam therapy.
+I had another Tumor that has grown back after initial treatment.
+Recurrences can be isolated or multifocal, local or regional. in June 2011 and a successful surgery to remove it in July 2012, at which time it was decided that I was a good candidate for A type of particle therapy that uses beams of protons to kill cancer cells..
 Proton beam was not (and is not currently) available in the UK, but the National Health System approved funding for my treatment to be carried out over three months in Florida.